Sunnyside offers a K-8 educational option that includes a neighborhood attendance area.

-- Middle School Curriculum themes : River, Mountain, Forest.
+- Middle School Curriculum themes : River, Mountain, Forest, and Ocean.

 - Visual arts demonstrate and illustrate curriculum concepts.

 - Required Spanish language and culture courses enable students to earn high school level language credits.

 - Common Core Math Curriculum with the option of an 8th-grade Algebra course that provides the opportunity to earn high school credit

 - Physical education, art, and media are provided weekly.